“The aspects of things that are most important for us are hidden because of their simplicity and familiarity,” wrote Wittgenstein.

-Stewart Justman writes about both literary history and medicine.
-He is the author of a number of books, including three published by Northwestern University Press, as well as articles in venues recently including Perspectives in Biology and Medicine, Yale Journal of Biology and Medicine, Journal of the Royal Society of Medicine, Salmagundi, Philosophy and Literature, Literary Imagination, History of the Human Sciences, the Journal of the Historical Society, and Raritan.
-For Seeds of Mortality, a reflection on cancer and culture, he received the 2004 PEN Award for the Art of the Essay; for Fool’s Paradise, a critical study of the pop psychology movement, the Popular Culture Association’s award for the best book of 2005 by a single author.
-Each of Stewart Justman's books published by Northwestern University Press will soon be available for electronic delivery.
+As a humanist, my field of inquiry ranges from literary history to medicine.
+I’m the author of a number of books, including three published by Northwestern University Press, as well as articles in venues recently including Perspectives in Biology and Medicine, Yale Journal of Biology and Medicine, Journal of the Royal Society of Medicine, Journal of Medical Ethics, Salmagundi, Philosophy and Literature, Journal of the Historical Society, and Raritan.
+For Seeds of Mortality, a reflection on cancer and culture, I received the 2004 PEN Award for the Art of the Essay; for Fool’s Paradise, a critical study of the pop psychology movement, the Popular Culture Association’s award for the best book of 2005 by a single author.
+Each of my books published by Northwestern University Press will soon be available for electronic delivery.

 MW 10:00-11:00; F 8:00-9:00

-"Deception and Transparency in Placebo Research," forthcoming in Yale Journal of Biology and Medicine.
-As words come to resemble therapeutic agents in their own right, it is only to be expected that experimenters would use language in subtly leading and misleading ways to elicit the effects they are looking for.
+"Deception and Transparency in Placebo Research," Yale Journal of Biology and Medicine 86 (2013): 323-31.
+As words come to resemble therapeutic agents in their own right, it's only to be expected that experimenters would use language in subtly leading and misleading ways to elicit the effects they are looking for.

 To Feel as Others Feel: Social Sources of the Placebo Effect, University of California Medical Humanities Press, 2013.
 See http://escholarship-ucmedicalhumanities.lulu.com/spotlight.
 A humanist looks at the placebo effect, taking into account both its history and its ambiguity and bringing out the more questionable potential of some health fashions, trends and movements of our own time.

-"Placebo: The Lie That Comes True?", Journal of Medical Ethics, published Online First December 18, 2012 (doi:10.1136/medethics-2012-101057).
+"Placebo: The Lie That Comes True?", Journal of Medical Ethics 39 (2013): 243-48.
 We should consider the placebo effect as a therapeutic benefit arising from the conscientious performance of the rituals of good medicine, not as a resource to be tapped by the use of trickery (with equivocations counting as trickery) or dispensed in the form of pills.

 "Artificial Epidemics," published for e-readers by Now and Then.
 In the absence of appropriately discerning methods, the screening of large populations is bound to create problems.